Rava Ladoo

 12- Then roll between your palm to give it a round shape.
 Make all ladoos simialrly.
 You will get around 11 to 12 ladoo from the mixture.

 If you are unable to make ladoos, and it’s breaking, add 1 tablespoon melted ghee and try again.
 Start with 1 tablespoon and add more as needed.
-You may also add milk if you can’t bind the ladoos but that changes the texture of the ladoos.
+You may also add 2 tablespoons milk in place of the ghee but milk does that changes the texture of the ladoos so keep that in mind.
 Store these at room temperature.

 step by step picture collage of making rava ladoo